 San Francisco Elite Academy

 The San Francisco Elite Academy (SFEA) engaged Cogeo in early 2016 to address common challenges facing pay-to-play youth soccer organizations and opportunities facing the Academy’s development efforts.
-By the end of the engagement’s second year, Cogeo had assisted the Academy in instituting best-business practices in all aspects of development, ensuring the Academy was prepared for sustained success.
-Additionally, the partnership resulted in the raising of $178,000 (with an additional $80,000 already committed for 2018) for financial aid, coaching education, facility access, and technology resources in 2016-2017.
+By the end of the engagement’s third year, Cogeo had assisted the Academy in instituting best-business practices in all aspects of development, ensuring the Academy was prepared for sustained success.
+Additionally, the partnership resulted in pledges and the raising of over $850,000 for financial aid, coaching education, facility access, and technology resources.

 San Francisco Elite Academy, like most youth sports clubs, generally maintain financial support from current parents via membership dues but continue to face headwinds to meet the necessary budgetary requirements to entirely fulfill their mission and impact goals.
 Most notably, this model prices out socioeconomically disadvantaged, talented player candidates whose personal and player development would otherwise thrive if given access to organizational resources.